metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 - `device_filter` (String) A regular expression to allow more fine-grained selection of devices on nodes across the cluster
 - `device_path_filter` (String) A regular expression to allow more fine-grained selection of devices with path names
 - `devices` (Map of String) List of devices to use as storage devices
+- `flapping_restart_interval_hours` (Number) FlappingRestartIntervalHours defines the time for which the OSD pods, that failed with zero exit code, will sleep before restarting.
+This is needed for OSD flapping where OSD daemons are marked down more than 5 times in 600 seconds by Ceph.
+Preventing the OSD pods to restart immediately in such scenarios will prevent Rook from marking OSD as 'up' and thus peering of the PGs mapped to the OSD.
+User needs to manually restart the OSD pod if they manage to fix the underlying OSD flapping issue before the restart interval.
+The sleep will be disabled if this interval is set to 0.
 - `nodes` (Attributes List) (see [below for nested schema](#nestedatt--spec--storage--nodes))
 - `only_apply_osd_placement` (Boolean)
 - `storage_class_device_sets` (Attributes List) (see [below for nested schema](#nestedatt--spec--storage--storage_class_device_sets))